sddevelopment-be/penguin-pragmatic-patterns/docs/4_Software_development/Tutorials/IntelliJ_Hotkeys/HOME.md

 IntelliJ has various _Tool Windows_, like the `1: Project` window, `9: Version Control` window, or `3: Find` window.
 When one of these _embedded_ windows have focus, other shortcuts are available.

-In this topic we'll talk about some of them.
+In this section we'll discuss some of them.

 ## Opening/Closing (Toggling)